xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.DELETE**(**scen\_name**)

-Scen\_name    is the name of the scenario you want to delete.
+Scen\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the scenario you want to delete.

 **Related Functions**

-SCENARIO.GET   Returns the specified information about the scenarios defined on your worksheet
+SCENARIO.GET&nbsp;&nbsp;&nbsp;Returns the specified information about the scenarios defined on your worksheet

-SCENARIO.ADD   Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Add button
+SCENARIO.ADD&nbsp;&nbsp;&nbsp;Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Add button

-SCENARIO.EDIT   Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Edit button
+SCENARIO.EDIT&nbsp;&nbsp;&nbsp;Equivalent to clicking the Scenario Manager command on the Tools menu and then clicking the Edit button

 Return to [top](#Q)